-Approximation to aircraft transfer functions: The

-set of linear differential equations.
+Approximation to aircraft transfer functions: The longitudinal and lateral equations of motion are described by a set of linear differential equations.
 The transfer function gives the relationship between the output and input to a system.
 The transfer function is defined as the Laplace transform of output to the Laplace transform of input, with all initial conditions set to zero.
 Following assumptions are made in approximation to aircraft transfer functions.

 - a.
-We assume that aircraft motion consists of small deviations from its equilibrium flight conditions. - We assume that the motion of the aircraft can be analyzed by separating the equation into Longitudinal and Lateral motion (later consists of yawing
+We assume that aircraft motion consists of small deviations from its equilibrium flight conditions. - We assume that the motion of the aircraft can be analyzed by separating the equation into Longitudinal and Lateral motion (later consists of yawing motion and roll motion).